 For India, the use of the waterways has geostrategic significance as well.

-Geographically, mainland India is separated from its northeastern states by Bangladesh and is only connected via a narrow 4-kilometer (2.5-mile) corridor.
+Geographically, mainland India is separated from its northeastern states by Bangladesh and is only connected via a narrow corridor in West Bengal state.
 India’s primary interest in the protocol is to efficiently connect its northeast with the main hinterland by using the waterways.

 Poor navigability, however, stands in the way.